DestroyerDarkNess/ConsoleHost/README.md

 # ConsoleHost
-ConsoleHost control / Embed Console In Winform Project
+ConsoleHost control / Embed Console In Winform Project .
+Remember to leave your Star to the Project!
+Thank you!

 ## Introduction
 ControlHost allows you to enter a console as if it were a Winform control.
 By default it loads a basic console.
 If the load fails, The plugin loads a HOST CMD.

 You can also customize the process to be Hosted using the TargetProcess property of the control.

 ## Preview